 - Each satellite location must have the same program administration, budget, and public identity as the primary site.

 A satellite location is included in the scope of the program’s accreditation and children enrolled are included in the total enrollment count.
 At least one group housed at each of the satellite locations will be selected for an observation during an NAEYC Accreditation site visit, verification visit, or unannounced visit.
-The data collected from these groups will contribute to the overall NAEYC Accreditation decision and all program groups must meet and maintain all NAEYC Accreditation requirements.
+The data collected from these groups will contribute to the overall NAEYC Accreditation decision and all satellite locations must meet and maintain all NAEYC Accreditation requirements.
 Failure of one or more satellite locations within a program to meet or maintain the accreditation requirements may adversely impact that entire program’s accreditation review and status.